wp-plugins/my-content-management/readme.txt

 * display (custom, full, excerpt, or list)
 * taxonomy (slug for associated taxonomy: required to get list of terms associated with post; include a term to limit by term)
 * term (term within named taxonomy)
+* operator (IN, NOT IN, or AND) == how to treat the selected terms.
+Choose posts with that term, without that term, or using all terms supplied.
 * count (number of items to display - default shows all)
 * order (order to show items in - default order is "menu_order" )
 * direction (whether sort is ascending, "ASC", or descending, "DESC" (default))